Home / Blog / Silicone vs Rubber: Differences, Pros/Cons, and Best Applications

 • Deciding on the decision by unit price alone.

-• Ignoring necessary standards of compliance (FDA, LFGB, USP Class VI, etc.).
+• Ignoring necessary standards of compliance (FDA, LFGB, USP Class VI, etc.)

 • Not tested in compression set in sealing application in real operating conditions.

-Structured material selection matrix and prototype testing is the surest way to the right choice.
+A structured material selection matrix and prototype testing is the surest way to the right choice.

 Conclusion — The Right Material Depends on Performance Priorities